preservim/vim-pencil/README.markdown

       \ ]
 ```

 You can override this in your `.vimrc`.
-Additions to defaults are welcome.
+Additions to defaults with good
+use cases are welcome.

 ### Auto-detecting wrap mode